christian-byrne/infinite-parallax/README.md

 In the realm of AI image generation, *infinite zoom* ([see example](https://www.youtube.com/watch?v=yDCUTyZD--E)) is a technique used to create the illusion of an infinite zoom, by taking an image, shrinking it, inpainting the padding around it to match the original size, repeating the process, and then stitching the images together into a video using linear [zoom transitions](https://www.youtube.com/watch?v=G01V09CWTJY&t=1s) and, finally, reversing it.

 This project combines these ideas.
-Instead of iteratively shrinking an image and inpainting the padding border, the image is sliced into layers and each layer is shifted in accordance with a given vector of motion.
+Instead of iteratively shrinking an image and inpainting the padding border, the image is segmented into objects and base layers and each object/layer is shifted in accordance with a given vector of motion.
 The layers are re-composited after being shifted and the gaps of empty space created by the shifting are inpainted side-by-side.
 This way, the inpainting process uses the context according to each layer's position at that given time.
 With a high number of inpainting steps per second, the layers can move at different speeds without totally disrupting the logical flow of the picture.
-Finally, the layer frames are stitched using linear [sliding transitions](https://www.youtube.com/shorts/S6Ywp-598HI) instead of zoom transitions.
+Finally, the layer frames are stitched using linear [sliding transitions](https://www.youtube.com/shorts/S6Ywp-598HI) instead of zoom transitions and the segmented objects are re-composited.
 See demo below.

-## Demo
+## Examples

 **Input Image**